vincentarelbundock/modelsummary/README.md

 * Images: JPG and PNG
 * `gt` table objects

-Tables can be saved to file, or they can be previewed in the `R` console the `Rstudio` Viewer, or a browser.
-Tables can be inserted in dynamic `Rmarkdown` or `knitr` documents, or they can be [customized](https://vincentarelbundock.github.io/modelsummary/articles/customization.html) using functions from the `gt` or `kableExtra` packages.
+Tables can be saved to file, or they can be previewed in the `R` console, the `Rstudio` Viewer, or a browser.
+Tables can be inserted in [dynamic `Rmarkdown` or `knitr` documents](https://vincentarelbundock.github.io/modelsummary/articles/rmarkdown.html), or they can be [customized](https://vincentarelbundock.github.io/modelsummary/articles/customization.html) using functions from the `gt` or `kableExtra` packages.

 You can view tables in different formats by using the `output` argument: